 Growing Minds With Cognitive Development Activities for Toddlers

-Cognitive activities for toddlers’ memory
+Child cognitive development activities for memory

 Hide an object under a towel or blanket and ask the toddler to point it out, or shuffle an object between your hands.
 This helps develop short-term and visual memory, the ability to form mental images when an object can’t be seen directly.

-Nursery rhymes, stories, and sing-alongs
+Nursery rhymes, reading books, and sing-alongs

 Letter and number games